yoshikawa/dotfiles/nvim/.github/README.md

 - Syntax highlighting with [Treesitter](https://github.com/nvim-treesitter/nvim-treesitter)
 - Formatting and linting with [Null-ls](https://github.com/jose-elias-alvarez/null-ls.nvim)
 - Language Server Protocol with [Native LSP](https://github.com/neovim/nvim-lspconfig)
+- Debug Adapter Protocol with [nvim-dap](https://github.com/mfussenegger/nvim-dap)
 - Buffer Line with [bufferline.nvim](https://github.com/akinsho/bufferline.nvim)

 ## ⚡ Requirements

 - [Nerd Fonts](https://www.nerdfonts.com/font-downloads) (_Optional with manual intervention:_ See [Documentation on customizing icons](https://astronvim.github.io/Recipes/icons))
 - [Neovim 0.8 (_Not_ including nightly)](https://github.com/neovim/neovim/releases/tag/v0.8.0)
-- [Tree-sitter CLI](https://github.com/tree-sitter/tree-sitter/blob/master/cli/README.md) (_Note:_ Most package managers will handle this dependency on installation)
+- [Tree-sitter CLI](https://github.com/tree-sitter/tree-sitter/blob/master/cli/README.md) (_Note:_ This is only necessary if you want to use `auto_install` feature with Treesitter)
 - A clipboard tool is necessary for the integration with the system clipboard (see [`:help clipboard-tool`](https://neovim.io/doc/user/provider.html#clipboard-tool) for supported solutions)
 - Terminal with true color support (for the default theme, otherwise it is dependent on the theme you are using)
 - Optional Requirements: